Why We Drink Peruvian Coffee

 Fair Trade USA

-Our Weaver’s Coffee Peru Organic is 100% Certified Organic and Fair Trade Certified.
+Our Weaver’s Coffee Peru is 100% Certified and Fair Trade Certified.
 It is as lively as the country itself and has been hand-crafted to realize its complete flavor potential.
-Step into subtlety and exquisiteness with your first sip of our Peru Organic Coffee.
+Step into subtlety and exquisiteness with your first sip of our Peruvian Coffee.